solventrix/Honeur-Setup/remote-installation/scripts/README.md

 Once done, the script will download the Atlas/WebAPI docker image and will create the docker container.

+:warning: Please run the installation script of the [HONEUR Proxy](#honeur-proxy) after installing or updating Atlas/WebAPI.
+The proxy is necessary for accessing Atlas/WebAPI through the browser.

 ## Zeppelin installation instructions
 Zeppelin can be installed by running the installation script.